phaidra/phaidra/README.md

     ```
 8. configure prometheus monitorability

-   To activate the docker metrics endpoint, create the file `~/.config/docker/daemon.json` and add the following:
+   To activate the docker metrics endpoint, create the file `~/.config/docker/daemon.json` and add the following (the code below is for a rootless setup, for priviledged docker see the [upstream documentation](https://docs.docker.com/config/daemon/prometheus/)):

    ```
    {